• Skip to primary navigation

 Instructions

-• Place all the ingredients for the marinated chicken into a large bowl and mix thoroughly to combine.
-Ensure the chicken is completely coated with the marinade.
-Cover the bowl and place in the fridge for 2 hours.
+• Now add the chicken pieces and ensure the chicken is completely coated with the marinade.
+Cover the bowl and place in the fridge for at least 2 hours (or anything up to 24 hours if time allows – the longer the marinate the tastier the chicken).

-• Place the saffron strands in a jug, pour over the hot chicken stock and set aside.
+• When ready to make the pilaf, place the saffron strands in a jug, pour over the hot chicken stock and set aside.

 • Place a small non-stick frying pan over a medium heat and add the nuts to the pan.
-Roast the nuts, moving them frequently in the pan, taking care not to burn the nuts.
+Roast the nuts in the dry pan, moving them frequently to ensure the nuts do not burn.
 Set aside once lightly toasted.

-• Add the butter and 1 tbsp of the sunflower oil to a large, deep-sided frying pan.
+• Add the butter and 1 tbsp of the olive oil to a large, deep-sided pan.
 Over a medium heat add the onion and saute for 5 minutes taking care to cook the onions but not colour them.
-Add the garlic, cardamon pods and rice to the pan and cook for a further minute.
+Now add the garlic, cardamon pods and rice to the pan and cook for a further minute.

 • Pour the saffron infused chicken stock over the rice mixture, bring to a simmer then turn the heat down to low and cover the pan with a lid.
 Cook for 12-15 minutes until the rice has cooked and the liquid has been absorbed.
 Remove the cardamon pods.

-• Meanwhile add the remaining 1 tbsp sunflower oil into a non-stick frying pan (use the pan used to roast the nuts) and heat on medium.
+• Meanwhile add the remaining 1 tbsp of olive oil into a non-stick frying pan (use the same pan used to roast the nuts) and place over a medium/high heat.
 Add the chicken pieces to the pan, along with any marinade and brown the chicken on all sides, taking care to ensure that the chicken is cooked through.

-• Add the cooked chicken to the rice, along with the nuts and the freshly chopped parsley.
+• Once the chicken has cooked, add it to the cooked rice, along with the nuts and the freshly chopped parsley.
 Stir to combine, season to taste and serve immediately.

 Notes